zarinbal/ansible_role_mongodb_ubuntu/README.md

 # MongoDB

-An Ansible role that installs, configures and manages MongoDB for Ubuntu 22.04.
+An Ansible role that installs, configures and manages MongoDB for Ubuntu 22.04 and 24.04.

 MongoDB for RHEL-like flavors can [be found here](https://github.com/csuka/ansible_role_mongodb).